Types of terms in a contract Employment contracts and the law

 Example of a term which might be considered implied through custom and practice

-An employee might expect a bonus of £100 at the end of the year if their employer has paid that annually for the last 10 years, to everyone in their team.
+An employee might expect a bonus of £100 at the end of the year.
+This is because their employer has paid that annually to everyone in the team for the last 10 years.

 To prevent misunderstandings, the employer could state in the contract that getting an end of year bonus: